sdss/coins/documents/md/best_practices.md

     learning, and therefore treat others with respect, even if we disagree.

-4.  **Diverse** - Valuing diversity recognizes differences between people and acknowledges that these differences are an asset, bringing strength to a community through new ideas, innovation, and creativity.
+4.  **Diversity** - Valuing diversity recognizes differences between people and acknowledges that these differences are an asset, bringing strength to a community through new ideas, innovation, and creativity.

-5.  **Inclusive** - By being inclusive, SDSS strives to create an environment of involvement, respect, and connection that values and benefits from diverse backgrounds and perspectives.
+5.  **Inclusion** - By being inclusive, SDSS strives to create an environment of involvement, respect, and connection that values and benefits from diverse backgrounds and perspectives.

-## Recommended Guidelines

-- Respect your colleague's agency.
-When they are speaking, do not interrupt them and talk over them.

-- Respect your colleague's intelligence.
-Treat them as your equal.
-Do not speak condescendingly to them.

-- Respect your colleague's personal space.
-When interacting with them, do not approach them in extreme proximity nor engage in any contact considered uncomfortable.

-- Respect your colleague's history.
-Do not assume a history or state of your colleague based on outward appearances or supposed background.
-You are not aware of their personal experiences and identifications.
+SDSS is committed to creating an inclusive, collaborative environment and endorses guidelines regarding professional behavior, bullying, and harassment, of the American Physical Society (APS), American Astronomical Society (AAS).
+We expect that participants in SDSS will read and abide by these guidelines, linked below.

 ## Further Resources